SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-api-service.md

 <a href="{{base_path}}/assets/img/get-started/build-first-integration/build_and_run_btn.png"><img src="{{base_path}}/assets/img/get-started/build-first-integration/build_and_run_btn.png" alt="Create New Project" width="80%"></a>

-## Step 5 - Test the API service
+## Step 5 - Test the Integration API

-Now, let's test the API service.
+Now, let's test the Integration API.
 For that, you can use the inbuilt try-it functionality in the MI for VS Code extension.

-When you run the integration as in [Step 4](#step-4-run-the-api-service), the **Runtime Services** interface is opened up.
+When you run the integration as in [Step 4](#step-4-run-the-integration-api), the **Runtime Services** interface is opened up.
 You can see all the available services.

 Select `BankAPI` that you have developed and test the resource.

 <a href="{{base_path}}/assets/img/get-started/build-first-integration/tryout_greeting.gif"><img src="{{base_path}}/assets/img/get-started/build-first-integration/tryout_greeting.gif" alt="Test API" width="80%"></a>

 Congratulations!
-Now, you have created your first API service.
+Now, you have created your first Integration API.

 ## What's Next?